fartinmartin/style-parser-plugin-wrap/README.md

 This is where this plugin comes into play.
 We're likely using `layerRect()` inside of a template.
 A good template will make breaking things hard for the user to do.
 With that in mind, it would be ideal if users of our template didn't have to be responsible for adding manual line breaks.
 With `wrap()` they won't have to!

 This functionality could act on `textLayer.text.sourceText` directly, however it would need to poll `getStyleAt(index)` for each character, which in early tests seemed very slow!
-Since `style-parser` tracks styles at index values via the `parsed.transforms` array, we can make these calculations much faster as a `style-parser` plugin.
+Since `style-parser` tracks styles at index values via the `parsed.transforms` array before they're applied to `textStyle`, we can make these calculations much faster as a `style-parser` plugin.